clemsonciti/genomics-workshop/_episodes/05-workflow.md

 1. Using FastQC to verify the quality of each raw data file.
 2. Removing low quality and spurious sequences (Trimmomatic).
 3. Mapping individual sequences to a reference genome (Bowtie2)
-4. Convert SAM files produces in Step 3 to BAM format files, then sort and index them (Samtools)
+4. Convert SAM files produced in Step 3 to BAM format files, then sort and index them (Samtools)
 5. Perform variant calling on the sorted BAM files (GATK)
 	1. Get genotypes in GVCF format for each individual (GATK HaplotypeCaller)
 	2. Perform joint genotyping across all .gvcf files to get the final VCF file for the population (GATK GenotypeGVCFs)